 The ward of the Oncology Clinic is located in the main hospital area, with a good connection to inpatient wards of most other VFN clinics and also to irradiation facilities (located in the opposite building).
 In the inpatient department, we offer short-term hospitalizations for the implementation of multi-day or complicated chemotherapy, which cannot be administered in an outpatient way, or to carry out an investigation program.
 Furthermore, we accept patients who experience such oncological complications that require supportive treatment for hospitalization and are not routinely manageable at a different type of department.
 The work and efforts of our entire health care team, in addition to doctors and nurses, are rehabilitation and social workers. psychologist and pastoral service, is to further improve your health and your self-sufficiency.
 We also expect your active cooperation.

-There are 18 standard beds in double and triple rooms and 2 double superior rooms.
-A refrigerator and a TV are standard in each room.
-Two luxuriously furnished rooms under the supervision of an architect have been modernly and comfortably furnished and, in addition to the standard rooms, are equipped with a microwave, separate toilet and bathroom.
+Our workplace has 18 standard beds in double and triple rooms and 2 double superior rooms.
+Standard equipment in each room is a refrigerator and a TV.
+Two rooms equipped above standard were modernly and pleasantly furnished under the direction of the architect, and compared to the standard rooms, they are additionally equipped with a microwave oven, a separate toilet and a bathroom.
 Modern electronically controlled positioning beds contribute to high comfort.
 The rooms are double.
-Extra room fee is 1000, - CZK / night.
-Alternatively, it is possible under the same conditions to offer a relative stay with these patients in these rooms.
-One double room is intended for patients requiring increased supervision of basic life functions.
-It is secured by CCTV and modern monitors.
+The fee for a superior room can be found in price list of superior accommodation.
+Alternatively, it is possible to offer the stay of a relative with the patient in these rooms under the same conditions.
+One double room is intended for patients requiring increased supervision over basic life functions.
+It is secured by a camera system and modern monitors.

 The patients are admitted to the inpatient department on the basis of a record for admission and a telephone notification of the date of admission to hospital.
 As a rule, the hospital oncologist enters the hospitalization record in the outpatient clinic.
 Translation from another department of the General Teaching Hospital or other hospital must be arranged in advance with the head of the oncology clinic or its representative in the ward.
 The acute income of the patient (complications of treatment) is decided during working hours by a doctor at the outpatient clinic (outpatient clinic and clinic of the oncological clinic of the General Teaching Hospital) after consultation with the head physician (or its deputy).